|

 described as "possession" (belonging to).
 So though there is

-a single origin there now seem to be two roles for the apostrophe.
+a single origin there are now two main roles for the apostrophe.

-The rules governing the use of apostrophes in written English are basically
+The main rules governing the use of apostrophes in written English are basically

 very simple.